ngutie10/Analysis-based-in-metrics-and-cohorts-/README.md

 <li>Calculate how much revenue each customer generates for the company
 <li>Estimate when revenues offset customer acquisition costs
 <h2>The Analysis:</h2>
-consisted of various steps such as the following:
+consisted of three main steps as follows:
-General data sets inspection and preparation, descriptive statistic analysis to estimate the distributions of visits and number of users on the website per time period.
-A cohort analysis was performed to analyse the purchases of users over time and the user retention percentage.
-A conversion rate was estimated from visitors to customers.
-Finaly, a cohort analysis was performed to evaluate the return on investment of marketing per source.
+<li> General data sets inspection and preparation for analysis.
+<li> Descriptive statistical analysis to estimate the distributions of visits and the number of users on the website per time period.
+<li> A cohort analysis was performed to analyse the conversion rates of users over time and the user retention percentage.
+This allows us to measure the efficiency of the bussiness and analyse the behaviour of the customers.
+<li> Finally, a cohort analysis was performed to evaluate the return on the investment of each marketing source.
 <h2>Conclusions</h2>

 <li>Identify how customers use the service: